Republican Ted Budd wins North Carolina’s U.S. Senate race

 “It's time now to put the brakes on the Biden agenda of reckless spending, overregulation and higher taxes,” Budd during his speech to supporters late Tuesday night in Winston-Salem.
 “It’s time to fully support the men and women of law enforcement who keep us safe each and every day.”

-Beasley’s defeat means Democrats have now lost eight of the state’s nine Senate elections this century; their only victory coming in 2008.
+Beasley’s defeat means Democrats have now lost seven of the eight Senate elections this century; their only victory coming in 2008.
 While North Carolina statewide elections are usually closely divided affairs, Democrats have won all but one gubernatorial election since 1992.

 The Senate Leadership Fund, which is linked to Minority Leader Mitch McConnell, R-Ky., alone spent $38 million against Beasley, along with other conservative groups whose spending effectively canceled out her fundraising edge.
 The Democrats’ Senate Majority PAC committed to spending well less than half of that amount.